azurecrystalz/azurecrystalz.github.io/source/_posts/sweetsroad.md

 {% endbubble %}

 {% bubble Mayoi %}
-  I, I can accept that too, but um...I made homemade butter sable.
+  I, I can accept that too, but um...

+  I made homemade butter sable.
 But when compared to Shiina-san's, who's a professional chef...

   Aah, I want to die.
 It's so embarrassing.
 {% endbubble %}

 {% bubble Niki %}
   Mogumogu...mm!<sup>[2]</sup> Mayo-chan's butter sable is actually really good!

   You can't die when you make such good food, so live for my sake!
 {% endbubble %}

 {% bubble HiMERU %}
-  You're too stubborn, Shiina.
+  You're being too persistent, Shiina.
 This isn't a speed-eating competition, calm down.
 {% endbubble %}

 {% bubble Niki %}